XDC-Community/docs/get-started/dev-environment/remix.md

 You may notice that you are on the Apothem Tesnet by checking the

 <code>chainid: 51</code> below the custom network select panel

 ![xdpay1](https://user-images.githubusercontent.com/41552663/194467308-139230d5-2ae5-483e-ad97-ec3f0b2e909f.png)

 #### Deploying Custom Smart Contract and Verifying

-In the video we are injecting web3 into XinFin Remix, creating a custom contract an deploying into the testnet, verify it's source on the testnet explorer
+In the video we are injecting web3 into XinFin Remix, creating a custom contract an deploying into the testnet, verify it's source on the testnet blockchain explorer

 the [contract](https://explorer.apothem.network/address/xdcb1dd29f0e84a8d4131ce4ed7d3d812e51804e34d#readContract) deployed on the XDC Network